+- The Clear Regions function erases all regions from the audio track without erasing the track itself.

 - The Reset Channel Strip function:

 - o clears all Insert effect slots;

 - o turns Mute, Solo, automation, and Monitor off;

-- o resets the pan knob to the center;
+- resets the pan knob to the center;

-- o resets the level slider to 0.00 dB; and
+- resets the level slider to 0.00 dB; and

 - o turns the Record Arm (2) button off.